Martinchegem/Multi-choice-Website/README.md

 ### **Description of program**

-The Multi Choice Website has five question where a students are to pick one answer for each question and then submit to get results if the student scoresabove 80% they receive a congratulations messages but when the student scires beloew 50%they have to retake the questions.
+The Multi Choice Website has five question where a students are to pick one answer for each question and then submit to get results if the student scores above 80% they receive a congratulations messages but when the student scores below 50% they have to retake the questions.

 #### **Technology used**

 HTML - which was used to develop the structure of the page CSS - which was used to style the User Interface.
 JavaScript -Which is used to create dynamic and interactive web content in our case Js is used to check if the students get the score for each quiz submitted.

 ### **program setup instructions**

 * Clone  the repo : git clone https://github.com/Martinchegem/Multi-choice-Website

 * Unzip the downloaded files in a folder of choice.